-One of the latest non-surgical skin-tightening treatments is said to work wonders on the face and neck, but for almost £1,000 a session is it really worth it?
+One of the latest non-surgical skin-tightening treatments is said to work wonders on the face, neck and body too, but for almost £1,000 a session is it really worth it?

 Last year Morpheus8, a new non-surgical skin tightening treatment, found fame when an aesthetics doctor posted before and after results on Instagram featuring British tennis coach Judy Murray, showing an almost unbelievable difference in her skin.
 Sound appealing?
 You’ll need to cough up close to £1,000 for just one treatment.
 I visited Dr David Jack in London’s Harley Street to try it out and see if just one treatment was worth splashing out on.

 One of the most recent innovations in non-surgical, skin-tightening aesthetics, the Morpheus8 combines microneedling with radiofrequency therapy.
 It can be used all over the body to reduce wrinkles, improve skin tone and texture and tighten areas of skin laxity.
 It doesn’t stop there.
 Morpheus8 is not just good for tightening the skin, but can also be used to reduce scars, hyperpigmentation and stretch marks.

 Microneedling uses a device to make small pricks across the skin (these ‘micro traumas’ trigger regeneration of skin cells and can help with wrinkles and scarring).
 Radiofrequency (RF), on the other hand, is when RF energy is directed into the skin to heat the cells in the dermis, which causes the skin to produce more collagen and tighten.

 With 24 microneedles, the Morpheus8 technology reaches up to 4mm deep into the skin and the RF is emitted through the tips of the needles.
 This means none of the electric current is lost in the top layers of skin but can permeate the dermis (where collagen and elastin are produced) and the fatty subcutaneous tissue below, which can also lead to fat reduction and contouring.